-- the grounds on which it is alleged there is reason to believe (a) the defendant committed the offence: - (b) the stage of the investigations so far, and the manner in which they have been conducted (including how expeditiously they have been conducted); - (c) whether further time would enable a charge to be preferred against the defendant; - (d) the conduct of the defendant; - (e) the reasons given as to why the defendant has not yet been charged; - any conditions of bail imposed on the defendant; and (f) - any other factors that the Judge considers relevant. (g)
+- (a) the grounds on which it is alleged there is reason to believe the defendant committed the offence: - (b) the stage of the investigations so far, and the manner in which they have been conducted (including how expeditiously they have been conducted); - (c) whether further time would enable a charge to be preferred against the defendant; - (d) the conduct of the defendant; - (e) the reasons given as to why the defendant has not yet been charged; - any conditions of bail imposed on the defendant; and (f) - any other factors that the Judge considers relevant. (g)

-(4) On an application under subsection (2), after considering the matters referred to in subsection (3), the Judge mayunconditional release of defendant who has not

-(a) grant the application and confirm or vary the conditions of bail, and in granting the application may specify a further period of six months or such shorter period as the Judge considers appropriate for the extension of the defendant's bail; or
+(4) On an application under subsection (2), after considering the matters referred to in subsection (3), the Judge maygrant the application and confirm or vary the conditions of (a) bail, and in granting the application may specify a further period of six months or such shorter period as the Judge considers appropriate for the extension of the defendant's bail: or defendant who has not (b) deny the application and order the unconditional release of the defendant.